Bank Bailout Facility Usage Hits New Record High As Money-Market Fund Inflows Soared Again Last Week

 Source: Bloomberg

-US Bank reserves at The Fed dipped last week, stocks remain blind to it (for now)...
+US Bank reserves at The Fed rose last week, catching up to equities' over-exuberance...

 We are now heading into the third phase.